proplot-dev/proplot/docs/usage.rst

   draw colorbars and legends inside of subplots or along the outside edges of subplots.
 The `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend` commands draw colorbars or legends along the edges of figures (aligned by subplot boundaries).
-These commands considerably :ref:`simplify <ug_cbars_legends>` the process of drawing colorbars and legends.
+These commands considerably :ref:`simplify <ug_guides>` the process of drawing colorbars and legends.
 * The `proplot.axes.PlotAxes` subclass (used for all proplot axes) adds many, many useful features to virtually every plotting command (including `~proplot.axes.PlotAxes.plot`, `~proplot.axes.PlotAxes.scatter`,